Our Summer Specials Will Keep You COOL! Call Us Today! Read More

 Unfortunately, being buried down in concrete doesn’t help to prevent leaks from starting in the pipes.
 The pipes can abrade against the concrete as they move around, which is common for hot water pipes because they expand and contract with the heat.
 In fact, around 80% of slab leaks are in the hot water pipes.
 Chemicals in the water can also cause forms of corrosion that lead to leaking.
 Shifts in the slab from settling into the ground can also cause breaks.

-Noticing a Slab Leak
+Signs You Might Have a Slab Leak

 • The water heater turns on and off at times when no one is using hot water.
 This could be due to leaks from the hot water lines.